dudeofawesome/code-style/code-style/README.md

 # My Code Style Guide

-A bunch of configuration files for code style standards.
+A few configuration files for code style standards.
 Intended to be shared across all of my repos.

 ## Usage